Swedish Prime Minister Erlander with an Ericsson videophone in 1969.

 Telepresence is a quality that some media provide by reducing the feeling of distance in communication.
 It is is a valued quality in interpersonal and two-way media.
 Communication with high level of telepresence often includes cameras and live or near-live streaming of audio and video.
 An example could be a conference where some participants are not physically present but instead communicates with the present participants via webcams and monitors.
 Low practical enhancements to the feeling of presence can be gained by placing the remote participants in an environment similar to the actual conference room.
 Telepresence in media can contribute to the level of immersion.
 Allowing an internet user to wach and interact with a live video event can contribute to the perception and adds a sense of realism to the user experience.

-Immediacy describes the attempt to make the media "invisible" by implementing intuitive, instantly understandable intuitive and accessible designs.
+Immediacy describes the attempt to make the media "invisible" by implementing instantly understandable, intuitive and accessible designs.
 For UI designers immediacy is used to reduce the technical barriers of a program or device.
 This is why your PCs interface resembles a desktop.
 But immediacy heavily depends on hypermediation and remediation of "traditional" media.
-Bolter and Grusin discuses this paradox in their book Remediation - Understanding New Media (ISBN: 9780262522793).
-Referencing and reusing design patterns from other media can make the user even more conscious of the presence of the media.
+Bolter and Grusin discuses this paradox in their book Remediation - Understanding New Media.
+The problem is that referencing and reusing design patterns from other media can make the user even more conscious of the presence of the media.
 The play button icon for video on many interfaces is a pictogram of a traditional movie projector.
 The icon is easy to perceive but at the same time it reminds the user that he/she is interacting with a medium.

 In contrast to immediacy hypermediacy relies on the user being very aware of the media presence and possibilities.
 Instead of trying to "hide" the medium, it is always present with a variety of advanced options for the user.
-As a result the user’s immersion is quite low and the control is in her/his hands.
-Despite the low immersion level the user is able to interact with the combination of various data, media, devices and interfaces.
+As a result the immersion level is quite low but the control and user interaction is high.
+With hypermedia he user is able to interact with the combination of various data, media, devices and interfaces.
 Hypermediacy is process oriented concept and does not have a beginning or end.

 One of the most succesful examples of remediation was when Orson Welles dramatized H. G. Wells' novel "War of the Worlds".
 The story about an alien invasion was broadcasted as a radio drama in a news reportage format in Halloween 1938.
 The format was so realistic that it caused panic as many listeners believed it to be a real news reportage